MKrbm/docker_template/README.md

   - since poor performance (read and write b/w HD) only yeild on M1 mac, it's not necessary to use v2.0 on normal PC
   - for max os higher than 12.5, one can use `Virtiofs` and it solve performance problem on bind volume.
   - So, v3.0 is basically same as v1.0
+  - But `Virtiofs` is still unstable so be careful to use.